 RECENT AND FUTURE ENGAGEMENTS

-Future engagements include among others: concerts with Hong Kong Sinfonietta, Tucson Symphony Orchestra, San Francisco Symphony and a Brahms project with Orquesta Sinfónica de Navarra.
+Most recent and future engagements include among others: concerts with Hong Kong Sinfonietta, Tucson Symphony Orchestra, San Francisco Symphony, Orquesta Sinfónica de Tenerife, Ann Arbor Symphony Orchestra, and a Brahms project with Orquesta Sinfónica de Navarra.

 Born in Hong Kong, Perry So holds a degree in Comparative Literature from Yale University.

 Other recent debuts of his include the Cleveland and Minnesota Orchestras, Houston, Detroit, New Jersey, Israel and Shanghai Symphony Orchestras, the China Philharmonic, and the Residentie Orkest in the Hague.
 He has been a frequent guest both at Walt Disney Hall and the Hollywood Bowl following his stint as an inaugural Dudamel Conducting Fellow of the Los Angeles Philharmonic.
 He led the Hong Kong Philharmonic with Lang Lang in an internationally televised celebration of the 15th Anniversary of Hong Kong’s return to China at the close of his four years as Assistant, then Associate Conductor.
 He toured the Balkan Peninsula with the Zagreb Philharmonic in the first series of cultural exchanges established after the breakup of Yugoslavia.